walinejs/waline/docs/src/en/guide/client/import.md

   This file is the default file when `require` `@waline/client`, 14.24 KB Gzip size

-- `dist/shim.esm.js`: full version without dependencies, ES module format
+- `dist/shim.esm.js`: full version without dependencies, ES Module format

   This file is the default file when `import` `@waline/client`, 14.14 KB Gzip size